-This Request for Proposals will award up to $500,000 in U.S. Fish and Wildlife Service funds.
-The majority of awards under this program will fall in the range of $50,000 to $250,000; however upper or lower limits to award size are not specified.
-A minimum of a 1:1 non-Federal match of cash and/or in-kind services is required.
+This Request for Proposals will award up to $1,500,000 in USFWS and NOAA.
+Most awards under this program will fall in the range of $50,000 to $300,000; however upper or lower limits to award size are not specified.
+A minimum of a 1:1 non-Federal match of cash and/or in-kind services is required for most projects.
+Match is not required for projects applying to NOAA partnership priority for stranding response and rehabilitation capacity but are strongly encouraged and will strengthen a project’s competitiveness.
 Additional year funds are not guaranteed to be available in future years to supplement awards made as a result of this review.
 Selected projects may be required to submit data funded by this program to global databases and/or present their results through NFWF-sponsored forums.

 Program Goals and Priorities – Project contributes to the Program’s overall habitat and species conservation goals, and has specific, quantifiable performance metrics to evaluate project success.
 Project addresses one or more of the program priorities.

 Technical Merit – Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan and timeline.
 Project engages appropriate technical experts throughout project planning, design and implementation to ensure activities are technically-sound and feasible.